microsoft/rushstack-websites/websites/rushstack.io/blog/2023-06-16-heft-migration-guide.md

 hide_table_of_contents: false
 ---

 The Heft **0.51.0** release introduces a "multi-phase" feature that brings some significant architectural changes.
 If you've been using an older version, upgrading will require making some changes to your **Heft config files** and also any **custom plugins** that you may have authored.
-In this post, we'll summarized what changed and how to migrate your projects.
+In this post, we'll summarize what changed and how to migrate your projects.
 This is probably the last major breaking change before the 1.0.0 release of Heft.

 <!--truncate-->